balusena/ansible-for-devops/10-Policy as Code/03-Deep-dive-into-Policy-as-Code-with-demo.md

 ## 2.To configure AWS on Ansible Control machine i.e our ubuntu server where ansible is running.

 ### To run Ansible playbooks that manage AWS resources, including S3 buckets, the server running the playbooks needs AWS access.
-This can be achieved in different ways:
+This can be achieved in different ways.

-### 1. Using an IAM User with Permissions:
+### 1. Using an IAM User with Permissions.

 - Create an IAM user and grant it the necessary permissions to access the S3 bucket.
 - Generate access keys (Access Key ID and Secret Access Key) for the IAM user.
 - Use these access keys in your Ansible playbooks to authenticate and manage the S3 bucket.

-### Using Root User Access Keys:
+### Using Root User Access Keys.

 - Although it is possible to use the root user’s access keys to connect to AWS resources, it is not recommended due to security risks.
 - Best practices dictate using IAM users or roles with the least privileges necessary for the tasks at hand.

-### Connect to the AWS from server where we are running ansible playbook
+### Connect to the AWS from server where we are running ansible playbook.

 ```
 ubuntu@balasenapathi:~$ aws configure